BryanVanWinnendael/Drone_project/README.md

 Our project was about detecting planes inside a point cloud, in order to get information about all the planes in a point cloud.

 ### Tested versions
-The project has been tested on Python version [3.9.1](https://www.python.org/downloads/release/python-391/) and [3.10.10](https://www.python.org/downloads/release/python-31010/).
+The project has been tested on Windows with Python version [3.9.1](https://www.python.org/downloads/release/python-391/) and [3.10.10](https://www.python.org/downloads/release/python-31010/).

+This project will not work Linux or Mac.
+The model functionalities should work on Linux and Mac.

 ### Contributors
 - Bryan Van Winnendael